Nuno Brás: Bishop of Funchal

-On January 12, 2019, Bishop Martins is elected by Pope Francis as Bishop of Funchal, succeeding António III.
+On January 12, 2019, Bishop Martins was elected by Pope Francis as Bishop of Funchal, succeeding António III.
 Upon knowing of his appointment Bishop Martins told the press that he felt "a mixture of fear and confidence.
 Fear because I am aware of my limitations; confidence because I know that Jesus will always be with me and not abandon me."
 A feeling he would later reiterate his mixed feeling in an interview given to RTP Madeira on February 14.

 Two days after his appointment was made public by the Holy See, the President of the Republic congratulated Bishop Martins.
 In his official statement the Portuguese president said that the appointment "fills all Portuguese, believers and non-believers with joy".

-He arrived at Cristiano Ronaldo International Airport on February 15, 2019 where he was greeted by his predecessor before kissing the ground following the custom set by Pope John Paul II.
+He arrived at Cristiano Ronaldo International Airport on February 15, 2019, where he was greeted by his predecessor before kissing the ground following the custom set by Pope John Paul II.

 Shortly after his arrival, Bishop Martins gave an interview to the Madeiran media surrounded by António III and Teodoro I. On this interview Bishop Martins highlighted that his mission, as Bishop of Funchal, given by Pope Francis was " to build a Christian community and evangelize".
 When asked about Madeira's economy and how the Diocese could help, he highlighted the cultural contribution of the Catholic Church to the Autonomous Region and how the religious cultural patrimony could be used in the region's favour to promote Christian religious tourism.

 As for the sex abuse scandal surrounding Father Anastácio Alves, Bishop Martins told the press, on his arrival to the island, that he will adopt the own way of proceeding of the Portuguese Episcopal Conference, in force since 2012.